 - 1) Daily attendance is mandatory.
-NO make-up classes will be given. - 2) If you are more than 5 minutes absent from class, 1 will be deducted from your participation score. - 3) If you are more than 20 minutes absent from class, it will be treated as one class absence. - 4) At the end of the semester, your lowest four performance scores, regardless of reason (e.g., illness, poor performance) will be dropped from your record when your grade is calculated. - From the fifth class absence, you will receive a zero for each class missed, including 1st and 2nd sessions.
-[Note that this refers to class absences, not days absent.
-If you are absent for a whole day, it will be counted as two zeroes.]
+NO make-up classes will be given. - 2) If you are absent from or late to class, one point will be deducted from your participation score for every 5 minutes you are absent.
+Tardiness of 1, 2, 3, or 4 minutes will be treated as 5 full minutes.
+Any absence from class over 20 minutes will be treated as one class absence. - 3) At the end of the semester, your lowest three performance scores will be dropped from your record when your grade is calculated.
+You should save them for illness and emergencies that prevent you from attending class.

-- 6) If you fail to notify your language instructor, the director, or the office staff, about your absence prior to or on the day of your absence, then your score for that day will NOT be dropped at the end of the semester and it will remain as zero. - 7) If you experience an extended illness or if unforeseen circumstances arise (e.g., return to your country for the funeral of a relative), such that you miss five or more Japanese language classes (not days), please write an explanation of the situation and submit it to the director with a copy to your language instructor for consideration with respect to your final grade. - 8) Students who test positive for COVID must inform the Resident Director and isolate in place in program housing. - 9) If you test positive for COVID, your absences will not be counted towards your final grade.
-Consult with your instructor about missing assignments, quizzes, tests, etc.
+- 4) From the forth class absence, you will receive a zero for each session (i.e. 1st and 2nd sessions). - 5) If you fail to notify your language instructor about your absence prior to or on the day of your absence, then your score for that day will NOT be dropped at the end of the semester and it will remain as zero. - 6) For absences arising due to extenuating circumstances beyond the seven class absences (e.g., return to your country for the funeral of a relative), please write an explanation of the situation within five business days upon your return and submit that to the Director with a copy to your language instructor for consideration with respect to your final grade.
+If you fail to submit a written explanation within five business days upon your return, then your score for that day will NOT be dropped at the end of the semester and it will remain as zero. - 7) Do not come to class if you have 37.5 or higher even if you tested negative for COVID-19.